-This policy applies to all staff and volunteers who work for the Pembrokeshire Coast National Park Authority, but especially to those employees whose duties and roles bring them into regular contact with children, young people and vulnerable adults.
+This policy applies to Pembrokeshire Coast National Park Authority Members, staff and volunteers, but especially to those employees whose duties and roles bring them into regular contact with children, young people and vulnerable adults.

-The Authority provides a range of activities and events for a wide range of audiences which include children1, young people and vulnerable adults2.
-The Authority employs staff and works with volunteers whose jobs involve work with these groups.
+The Authority provides a range of activities and events for a wide range of audiences which include children, young people and vulnerable adults.
+The Authority employs staff, and works with volunteers, whose jobs involve work with these groups.

 Children, young people and vulnerable adults are particularly defenceless to abuse or mistreatment.
-Abusers are often in positions of trust or power (most often the abuser is known to the child rather than a stranger).
+Abusers are often in positions of trust or power (most often, the abuser is known to the child, rather than a stranger).
 Vulnerable people do not expect adults to harm them and they can often be easily persuaded that there is nothing wrong and that they should not tell.
-Abuse can be physical, emotional, sexual, or neglect.
-3
+Abuse can be physical, emotional/psychological, sexual, financial or neglect.